Notes about / tips

 scares me.
 I would rather pay to get something packed adequately for 'safe

-the tapes 'actual playing condition'?
+speaking of the 'actual playing condition' of the tape?
 That would mean that the seller (or their

-'consignee') would have a reel to reel deck to have played the tape on, have
+'consignee') would need to have access to a reel to reel deck to have played the tape on, have

 take the time to actually 'sit down' to attentively listen to the entire tape,